memio/PHP-Printer/README.md

 PHP Printer just started, so there's nothing available yet.
 Here's the roadmap:

-* [ ] Create a Templating Engine
+* [x] Create a Templating Engine
       (an interface to allow third party implementations such as [Twig](http://twig.sensiolabs.org/),
       and a simple implementation since one of the drawback of Memio seemed to have been [its usage of Twig](https://github.com/memio/memio/issues/51))
 * [ ] Create a Pretty Printer
-      (based on the strategy pattern to allow extension points, and a start a templates: classes, interfaces, properties and method signatures.
+      (based on the strategy pattern to allow extension points, and a start templates: classes, interfaces, properties and method signatures.
 See [Simpla RFC](https://github.com/memio/PHP-Printer/issues/1))

 We're going to use our experience with [Memio](http://memio.github.io/memio/)